cake-lab/ARFlow/README.md

 ### Client Setup

-Next, follow the client application installation [guide](./unity/README.md) to build the ARFlow client app and install it on your device.
+Next, go to the [releases](https://github.com/cake-lab/ARFlow/releases) page and find the prebuilt items for Android and iOS.
+For Android, directly install the prebuilt apk on your device.
+For iOS, compile the generated Xcode project to deploy the ARFlow client app to your iOS device.
+Note that you will need to configure the developer credentials in the Xcode project.

-Following the onscreen instruction to input the server address and port (8500 for the previous example) information, then tap **connect** and **start**.
+After lunching the ARFlow client app, follow the onscreen instruction to input the server address and port (8500 for the previous example) information, then tap **connect** and **start**.

 Watch our demo video: